How to Say "The merchant waits because the wind is blowing hard" in Korean | Korean Expression

 Quick Answer: "The merchant waits because the wind is blowing hard" in Korean is "상인은 바람이 세게 불어서 기다려요." (sangineun barami sege buleoseo gidaryeoyo.).
 Level: A1.

-Learn how to say "The merchant waits because the wind is blowing hard" in Korean: "상인은 바람이 세게 불어서 기다려요.".
-A simple and natural Korean sentence perfect for beginners.
+Curious how Koreans express "The merchant waits because the wind is blowing hard"?
+The answer is "상인은 바람이 세게 불어서 기다려요.".
+This natural expression is great for daily conversation practice.

 What does "The merchant waits because the wind is blowing hard" mean in Korean?